Azure/Enterprise-Scale/docs/wiki/Community-Calls.md

 ### Slides

-A PDF of the PowerPoint slides are available [here.](./media/community-calls/nov-2021/ESLZ-Community-Call-17112021.pdf)
+A PDF of the PowerPoint slides is available [here.](./media/community-calls/nov-2021/ESLZ-Community-Call-17112021.pdf)

 ## 25th August 2021 (25/08/2021)